margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the woman working at CVS
 * Grateful for the woman working at the coffee shop
 * Grateful for the chiming of the bells outside
+* Grateful for how Taylor Swift expresses emotions, stories, and relationships through song

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.